persian-computing/persian-computing.github.io/references/ISIRI/README.md

 * [ISIRI-6219-final-draft.pdf](ISIRI-6219-final-draft.pdf) (Final Draft)
 * [ISIRI-9147.pdf](ISIRI-9147.pdf)

-NOTE: Some HTML files in this directory have lost their non-ASCII text because of encoding problems.
-We are trying to resolve this issue by finding better sources for the documents.

 ## About this Collection

 This directory contains copies of the ISIRI standard related to Persian